jbail/lumberjack/README.md

 console.stream('dog').warn('Woof!');
 ```

 With Lumberjack you can turn on or off logging globally or for specific sections of your code.
-If we don't want to hear the dog bark anymore, we can do this:
+If you don't want to hear the dog bark anymore, you can do this:

 ```
 console.stream('dog').off();